-- remain in office without term or tenure limits; - report suspected violations of federal criminal law immediately and directly to the Attorney General; and - operate under only the "general supervision" of the agency head, who is prohibited (with only a few express exceptions) from preventing or prohibiting an IG from initiating or carrying out an audit or investigation.
+• operate under only the "general supervision" of the agency head, who is prohibited (with only a few express exceptions2) from preventing or prohibiting an IG from initiating or carrying out an audit or investigation.

-Along with these, IGs have critical reporting requirements to keep the agency head and Congress "fully and currently informed" through specified reports and otherwise (which includes testifying at hearings and meeting with Members and staff).
-The reports include semi-annual reports as well as immediate reports regarding "particularly serious or flagrant problems."
-For both types, the IG reports are submitted to the agency head who transmits them unaltered, but with comments deemed necessary, to Congress within a designated period of time.
+Along with these, IGs have critical reporting requirements to keep the agency head and Congress "fully and currently informed" through specified reports and otherwise (which includes testifying at hearings and meeting with Members and staff).3 The reports include semi-annual reports as well as immediate reports regarding "particularly serious or flagrant problems."4 For both types, the IG reports are submitted to the agency head who transmits them unaltered, but with comments deemed necessary, to Congress within a designated period of time.
 The resulting connections between the IGs and Congress not only enhance legislative oversight capabilities, but also provide an avenue for potential support for IG findings, conclusions, and recommendations for corrective action.